Lemonboy469/S32025/README.md

 raw = getOption("gemma.raw", FALSE)
 memoised = getOption("gemma.memoised", FALSE)
 overwrite = getOption("gemma.overwrite", FALSE)
-#issues I'm running into with this is it still pulling other taxons, as well as things not in my search terms...
-Mehgan?

 #if you run
 gemma.R::get_datasets()
 #and then hit help on the right side it explains each feature of the code.